 Listed below are databases with PDF images of the types of sources you’re likely to be gathering.
 For cite checking purposes, downloading a PDF image is as good as having photocopied from the hardbound material yourself (so long as you're getting the PDF from a trusted source).
-Access these databases, both on and off-grounds, using the links in the righthand column of this guide, and on the Law Library's homepage.
-Access databases from the comfort of your own home by configuring your computer for off-grounds access:
+Access these databases, both on and off-grounds, using the links in the righthand column of this guide and on the Law Library's homepage:

 Westlaw has PDFs of cases printed in West’s hard copy reporters (e.g., Federal 2d, Atlantic 2d, Southeastern 2d).
 Pull up your case in Westlaw, and click on the “original image” PDF link next to the case name.